CloudLabsAI-Azure/hack-in-a-day-challenges/call-center-data-analysis-using-azure-ai-services-and-azure-openai/overview.md

 ## Learning Objectives

-By participating in this hackathon, you will learn how to:
+By participating in this Hack in a Day, you will learn how to:

 - Deploy Azure resources for audio transcription, conversation analysis, and data storage using ARM templates.
 - Configure Azure AI Services for speech-to-text transcription and conversation processing.